itsAmeMario0o/Azure-Templates/README.md

 # Azure-Templates
-A series of ARM templates I use for lab purposes
+The following is a collection of ARM templates and associated JSON files used for the deployment of lab resources.
+Not intended for best practices, but rather for reuse.